 Higher education leaders can take steps in 2019 to mitigate the student loan default risk while accelerating innovation and recruitment power, unlocking savings and potentially easing burdensome tuition costs for students.

 “Progressive college and university leaders have begun to view their campus facilities as a collection of assets, just as they view their endowment investment portfolios,” said Kevin Wayer, co-leader of JLL’s Higher Education practice.
 “With a holistic approach, a college or university can assess all of its properties to prioritize investments over time.
 A thoughtful plan that helps secure resources for revitalizing neglected properties can also unlock savings and generate revenue to hedge against student loan risk and secure their financial future.”

 Five campus trends to watch in 2019 to enhance financial security and student experience:

-2. Rise of innovation districts create dynamic live-work-play communities: Thriving new hubs of innovation are emerging in cities across the nation—and, often, universities are leading the way.
-Where the university research parks of the past were staid enclaves of quiet discovery, universities today are adopting new models of town-gown collaboration.
+2. Rise of innovation districts create dynamic live-work-play communities: Thriving new hubs of innovation are emerging in cities across the nation — and, often, universities are leading the way.
+Where the university research parks of the past were staid enclaves of quiet discovery, universities today are adopting new models of town-grown collaboration.
 Some are refreshing their traditional parks to create more “buzz,” while others are developing dynamic gateway centers that revitalize neighborhoods and business districts.
 At the heart of this trend is the integration of faculty, students and the business community in spaces designed to foster collaboration and innovation.